-Also in January 2012, Williams discussed the Mobo Mrs. McDonnell, properties with who wanted additional loans.
+Also in January 2012, Williams discussed the Mobo Mrs. McDonnell, with who additional loans.
 As a result, Williams agreed to loan more money.
 At the same time, he mentioned to Mrs. McDonnell that the studies with UVA were proceeding slowly.
 Mrs. McDonnell was "furious when [Williams] told her that [they were] bogged down in the administration."
 J.A.
 2308.
-Later.
 Mrs. McDonnell called Williams to advise him that she had relayed this information to Appellant, who "want[ed] the contact information of the people that [Star] [was] dealing with at [UVA]."
 Id. at 2309 (internal quotation marks omitted).